← Back to Blog

 Why Asking Price and DLD Price Are Not the Same Thing

-A seller can list a unit at AED 2.4 million even if similar completed transactions in the same building are closing around AED 2.15 million.
-The portal shows the listing.
-The register shows what happened after negotiation, discounts, incentives, and real buyer behaviour.
-That gap matters for yield, mortgage affordability, and exit assumptions.
-For a deeper read on register vs marketing, see what DLD data is (and why listings mislead).
+A seller can still list at AED 2.4 million when similar completed transactions in the same tower closed around AED 2.15 million.
+The portal shows the listing; the register shows what happened after negotiation, discounts, and incentives.
+That gap hits yield, mortgage affordability, and exit assumptions.
+For the full register-vs-marketing story, see what DLD data is (and why listings mislead).

 The Basic Test